-Hashtags allow you to aggregate everything that is being posted about a certain topic in one place.
-By creating a unique hashtag for your event you’re giving your fans and attendees a straightforward way to interact with you, your event and with each other.
+Hashtags allow you to aggregate everything posted about a topic in one place.
+By creating a unique hashtag for your event, you’re giving your fans and attendees a straightforward way to interact with you, your event, and each other.

-It’s easy to look up everything that’s been going on by clicking on the hashtag.
+It’s easy to look up everything by clicking on the hashtag.
 And you yourself can easily find and follow conversations about your event as well.
 Set up a social media wall to display conversations from different networks in one place.

 Track your event hashtag and collect the content on a social media wall

 Share everything about your event using your hashtag and encourage others to do the same.
 You can also get good results by promoting your hashtag cross-media — put it on flyers and other promotional materials, your website, and your newsletter.

 Create teasers by sharing images from previous events on social media using your hashtag.